 - Pain and suffering

 We know how overwhelming this time may be.
-Our firm strives to treat every client like family and to provide a big firm experience with a small firm feel.
+Our firm strives to treat every client like family and provide a big firm experience with a small firm feel.